Gas attack reported on Syrian rebel enclave, Damascus denies

 Syrian state news agency SANA said the rebel group in Douma, Jaish al-Islam, was making “chemical attack fabrications in an exposed and failed attempt to obstruct advances by the Syrian Arab army,” citing an official source.

-Reporting by Dahlia Nehme and Mustafa Hashem; Editing by Hugh Lawson
+Reporting by Dahlia Nehme and Mustafa Hashem; Additional reporting by Patrick Rucker in Washington; Editing by Hugh Lawson and Sandra Maler